Flying over Glenfinnan viaduct on Scotland’s Harry Potter train is wicked

 The hardest part was carving through the hard rock on the shoulder of each hill, so the viaduct didn’t need to be built even higher, new pressurised water boring techniques had to be employed.

 At 380m it was then the longest concrete bridge in the world and it remains the longest concrete rail bridge in Scotland.
-Accounting for inflation today it would cost £2¼ million.
-Thanks to his trail blazing use of concrete Robert McAlpine became known as ‘Concrete Bob’.
+Accounting for inflation today, it would cost £2½ million.

-McAlpine’s embrace of new innovations empowered him to achieve more bang for the buck and his company grew rapidly.
-During the interwar years it was reflected McAlpine “seemed to have been involved in every major building and civil engineering project that ever hit the headlines of the day.”
+During the following interwar years it was reflected ‘Sir’ Robert McAlpine “seemed to have been involved in every major building and civil engineering project that ever hit the headlines of the day.”

 There had been no rain for 10 days and the fire quickly raged across 100 acres of heather.

-4 Highland fire crews rushed to the scene and marvelled, they said it was “absolutely spectacular, it looked like the whole hillside was up in flames”; it was the largest fire they’d ever seen.
+Four Highland fire crews rushed to the scene and marvelled, they said it was “absolutely spectacular, it looked like the whole hillside was up in flames”; it was the largest fire they’d ever seen.

 So they summoned a helicopter to bomb the blaze with water.
 The helicopter’s round trip was too slow and the fire reached into a forestry plantation and made it kindle.